 If there is a statutory scheme for reducing health insurance liens, follow the language of the statute.

 Next, there may be a statutory ceiling on the lien claim.
 In California, Cal.
 Civil Code section 3040(c)(2) provides that if the insured (your client) retains an attorney, the lien claim cannot exceed "one-third of the moneys due to the enrollee or insured under any final judgment, compromise, or settlement agreement."
-I read this statement to refer to the amount DUE the insured, after reductions for costs and attorney's fees (i.e. take one-third of the net to the client, not one-third of the gross settlement).
+Many attorneys interpret this language to mean that the amount DUE the insured is after reductions for costs and attorney's fees (i.e. take one-third of the net to the client, not one-third of the gross settlement).

 This position is often met with resistance from lien claimants, who take the position that they are entitled to one-third of the gross settlement.
-Cite Gilman v.
-Dalby (2009) 176 Cal.App.4th 606 (stating that the amount recovered by the plaintiff in a personal injury lawsuit always goes first to satisfy the attorney lien for fees and costs before it is used to satisfy medical liens), which I believe strongly supports the position that attorney's fees and costs must be taken out first before determining the statutory cap on the lien.
-This may be a point of contention in your negotiations, but I think one that is well worth making.
+See, Gilman v.
+Dalby (2009) 176 Cal.App.4th 606, 620 ("as a matter of law, the amount recovered by the plaintiff in a personal injury lawsuit always goes first to satisfy the attorney lien for fees and costs before it is used to satisfy medical liens.")
+This may be a point of contention in your negotiations.

 Tip #6: Reduce for Proportionate Share of the Statutory Cap Where Appropriate